Holding types

 The stock markets appear to be overvalued, as the equities risk premium has gone negative for the first time since 2002.
 The Invesco S&P 500® Low Volatility ETF is a defensive investment that focuses on 100 low volatility stocks from the S&P 500.
 SPLV seeks to minimize losses, which is shown by its smaller declines in 2022 compared to the S&P 500.

-Looking for broad exposure to the Large Cap Blend segment of the US equity market?
-You should consider the Invesco S&P 500 Low Volatility ETF (SPLV), a passively managed exchange traded fund launched on 05/05/2011.
+If you want to gain wide exposure to the Large Cap Blend part of the US stock market, you might want to look at the Invesco S&P 500 Low Volatility ETF (SPLV).
+This is a passively managed exchange-traded fund that started on May 5, 2011.

-On this episode of the “ETF of the Week” podcast, VettaFi's Head of Research Todd Rosenbluth discussed the Invesco S&P 500 Low Volatility ETF (SPLV) with Chuck Jaffe of “Money Life.”
-The pair talked about several topics regarding the fund to give investors a deeper understanding of the ETF overall.
+In this episode of the "ETF of the Week" podcast, Todd Rosenbluth, the Head of Research at VettaFi, spoke with Chuck Jaffe from "Money Life" about the Invesco S&P 500 Low Volatility ETF (SPLV).
+They covered various topics related to the fund to help investors gain a better insight into the ETF.

-VettaFi's Head of Research Todd Rosenbluth discussed the Invesco S&P 500 Low Volatility ETF (SPLV) on this week's “ETF of the Week” podcast with Chuck Jaffe of “Money Life.”
-For more news, information, and strategy, visit the Innovative ETFs Channel.
+Todd Rosenbluth, the Head of Research at VettaFi, talked about the Invesco S&P 500 Low Volatility ETF (SPLV) on this week's "ETF of the Week" podcast with Chuck Jaffe from "Money Life."
+To find more news, insights, and strategies, check out the Innovative ETFs Channel.

 SPLV is one of the most established U.S. large-cap low-volatility ETFs on the market.
 It has a moderate 0.25% expense and $7.10 billion in assets under management.
 The ETF appeals to risk-averse investors by selecting the 100 least-volatile S&P 500 Index stocks each quarter.
 Currently, SPLV overweights Financials, Consumer Staples, and Industrials.
 SPLV's current portfolio has a 0.75 five-year beta, the eighth-lowest among all large-cap blend ETFs.
 Unfortunately, it lacks appropriate quality, leaving investors vulnerable in "flight to safety" environments.